vczh-websites/vczh/Espresso/Breville.md

 Bean with sweet aftertaste becomes obvious when it is extracted deep but not over.
 Bean without sweet aftertaste does not have it regardless of the dialing.

+It is imoortant to discard some ground right after changing the grind settings, otherwise different sizes of ground will mix together and make channeling happen more easily.

 ## Yes!

 ### IMS B62.52TH24NT / Niche Duo (double shot)